jordanhudgens/dissecting-ruby-rails-6/README.md

 - [ ] Routing
 - [ ] Custom routing
 - [ ] Vanity URLs with Friendly ID
-- [ ] Show how to use a different port with the rails server
 - [ ] Rails console
 - [ ] Seeds with Faker
 - [ ] Show how partials work, including working with locals